 The primary goals of the CIP are to:

-Illustrate unmet capital needs based on anticipated funding levels.
+Illustrate upcoming capital needs based on anticipated funding levels;

 Provide a plan for capital improvements which can be used in preparing the Capital Budget for the coming two fiscal years.